HOME 》 About - TrueBench - Linux Open-Source Multi-platform CPU Benchmarking System

-TrueBench is an unique open-source benchmarking system in which the core system performance and efficiency parameters are measured at extreme high resolution in the order of several million/billion µ-seconds for a given specific task.
+TrueBench is an unique open-source multi-platform benchmarking system in which the core system performance and efficiency parameters are measured at extreme high resolution in the order of several million/billion µ-seconds for a given specific task.
 TrueBench can be used to measure specific system performance of user-space application performance in a systems software point-of-view.
 With this technique you can isolate multi-core CPU performance, multi-threading CPU performance and derive a precise conclusion about the CPU's true potential.
 TrueBench is a part of The TOFFEE Project research.

 |TrueBench is bound by||TrueBench is NOT bound by|

 - evaluate CPU's current generation versus previous generation architecture

 - light-weight Linux user-space app which restricts the choice of OS for precise measurements